MichaelKim20/docs-bosagora-io/docs/wallet/en/01-introduction.md

 The ability to register multiple accounts is provided.
 The ability to use multiple outgoing accounts for one transaction is provided.
 The freezing function required to create a validator is provided.
-The ability to manage contact lists is provided.

 ## Monetary unit